In Trial getting inputs from the user is divided up into three parts: raw input events, actions, and mappings.

 Instead, a keymap.lisp

 file should be defined, which describes the mappings.
 This file will contain all the default mappings present, and Trial will emit a new file of the same structure when the user changes the mappings.
-Trial will also take care of keeping track of the action's state: whether it is currently being retained
+Trial will also take care of keeping track of the action's state.
+For digital actions this means whether it's "active" or not, and can be retrieved with retained

 The file describing action mappings is in s-expression format and contains definitions like this: